dh256git/project27/src/about/team/Daniel/letter.md

 Secondly, I'd like to hint a key notion through the TWIST series.
 A person is a set of identities.
-As a good friend of mine once said, "Daniel, you are 50 shades of Daniel".
+As a good friend of mine once said:

+> "Daniel, you are 50 shades of Daniel".

 I want to show that, a scientist is not just a "scientist".
 A blind person is not just a "blind" person.